JRyGithub/shortcutShenanigans/README.md

 ---

-Please feel free to contribute, clone, fork etc. I love seeing people shortcuts to work any and all ideas are welcome!
+Please feel free to contribute, clone, fork etc. I love seeing people's shortcuts that help them work, so any and all ideas are welcome!

 ---